ob-julian/gameList/README.md

 #### Steps

 1. Open a terminal
-2. Navigate to the backend directory
+2. Run the application
     ```bash
-    cd backend
-    ```
-3. Run the application
-    ```bash
     ./mvnw spring-boot:run
     ```
-4. The application will be running on `http://localhost:8080`
+3. The application will be running on `http://localhost:8080`

 ### Production